Azshken/Project-bigB/README.md

 It'll be slow.
 I'll learn by practising and understanding the Bancor V3 codebase.

 ### Main goals and changes:
-- main *goal* is to simplify the code as much as possible, reduce overhead and make the protocol sustainable with the least possible long term intervention
+- Simplify the code as much as possible, reduce overhead.
+- Make the protocol sustainable with the least possible long term intervention.
-- make the protocol as decentralized as possible non-reliant on admin
+- Make the protocol as decentralized as possible, non-reliant on admin.

-Changes:
+*Changes:*
 - No whitelisting
 - No Governance token
 - No migration